 Covering the seeds with a thin layer of soil may help germination and seed husk removal.

 Beets are another microgreen where a seed heat mat helps with germination and growth.

-Average days to harvest is 15-days give or take a couple.
+The average days to harvest are 15-days, give or take a couple.
 Harvest when first true leaves open and develop at the height of 2- to 3-inches.

 How Much Seed Do You Need For Your Tray?

 If you use Home Microgreen planting trays, 5 by 5, or 1010 trays, there’s no need to worry.
 Each seed packet has the correct number of seeds for the provided tray.

 However, if you’re using a different planting tray, use the calculator in the article below to figure out how much seed you need.

 Click this link to use the calculator: Home Microgreens Seed Density Calculator.